billster45/ScienceCritAI/README.md

 ---

 ### [Effects of early, late and self-selected time-restricted eating on visceral adipose tissue and cardiometabolic health in participants with overweight or obesity: a randomized controlled trial](https://billster45.github.io/ScienceCritAI/Time_restricted_eating_adipose_summary_20250204_080218.html)
 **Why read this:** This randomized controlled trial explores the effects of different time-restricted eating (TRE) schedules on visceral adipose tissue and cardiometabolic health in individuals with overweight or obesity.
-Despite no significant differences in VAT changes, the study highlights that all TRE groups experienced notable weight loss and improvements in glucose homeostasis, particularly with early TRE, making it a significant contribution to understanding dietary patterns and their impact on health.
+While the study found no significant differences in VAT changes among the TRE groups compared to usual care, it highlighted that all TRE groups achieved significant body weight loss, with early TRE showing notable improvements in glucose homeostasis.
+These findings contribute to the understanding of dietary patterns and their implications for metabolic health.

 **Date:** 2025-02-04